dsilvaggio/Amazon_Vine_Analysis/README.md

 ![This is an image](https://github.com/dsilvaggio/Amazon_Vine_Analysis/blob/main/Resources/Screen%20Shot%202022-06-11%20at%209.29.47%20PM.png)

+#### Load into pgAdmin
 The above Dataframes were then loaded into pgAdmin and a query was ran to verify that the tables had been populated.

 ### Determine Bias of Vine Reviews
 1. Using PySpark, I was able to determint that there were 170 Vine reviews and 37,840 non-Vine reviews in the pet products dataset.